alexej-schelle/Bec-Symmetry-Breaking/README.md

    as required and run the simulation with python bec_symmytry_breaking.py with Python Version 3.7., or higher. <br><br>

-   The Source code is granted with MIT LICENSE :
+   The source code is granted with MIT LICENSE (Copyright, 2017) :

    -1- :